sourcegraph/sourcegraph-public-snapshot/docs/management/backups.md

 1. Your local machine's authentication info (i.e., your `src login`) is stored in `~/.src-auth`.
 This is your personal login information, not server-wide user data.
-1. srclib build caches and language toolchains are in `~/.srclib`, but you should never need to back up these as they contain no user data.